ncu-electronic/virtual-oscilloscope/README.md

 **Install with pip:**

-`pip3 install PyQt5`, `pip3 install pyqtgraph`
+`pip3 install PyQt5, pyqtgraph`

-**In addition**, on linux users should install ***qt5-serialport*** package for the obtain the qtserial.so shared library, this name is based on pacman package manager, it may be different on other linux distributions.
+**In addition**, on linux users should install ***qt5-serialport*** package to obtain the qtserial.so shared library, this name is specific for the "pacman" package manager on arch linux, it may be different on other linux distributions.

 ### 2. Run it:
 `python3 main.py`